department-of-veterans-affairs/vagov-content/pages/disability/eligibility/hazardous-materials-exposure/agent-orange/navy-coast-guard-ships-vietnam.md

 If we denied your claim because we determined that your disability wasn't caused—or made worse—by your active-duty service, you can file a new claim based on the change in law.

 In certain cases, if we approve your claim, we'll pay you back to the date when you submitted your original claim.
-We refer to this as retroactive payment.
+We refer to this as retroactive payment. <br>

-**Note:** Survivors and estates can file a claim on behalf of a Blue Water Navy Veteran whose claim we denied in the past. <br>

 <a href="https://vagov-content-pr-407.herokuapp.com/disability/how-to-file-claim/">Find out how to file a claim for disability compensation</a>

-If you have more questions about this change in law, please read our fact sheet on [Blue Water Navy Veterans and Agent Orange](https://www.documentcloud.org/documents/2706057-Blue-Water-Navy-Fact-Sheet.html).
+If you have more questions about this change in law, please read our fact sheet on [Blue Water Navy Veterans and Agent Orange (PDF)](/assets/BWN%20one%20pager%207-5-2019%20V4.pdf).

 ## What if I need help filing my claim?